Qumulo/docs/_includes/content-reuse/admin-guides/nfs/nfsv4.1-acls.md

 | `GROUP@` | &mdash; | The group owner of a file. |
 | `OWNER@` | &mdash; | The owner of a file. |

-You you can use all trusteee representations interchangeably, even within a single ACL.
+You you can use all trustee representations interchangeably, even within a single ACL.
 For example, the following ACL is possible for a file:

 ```bash
 $ nfs4_getfacl /mnt/qumulo/my-file